zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 })
 ```

 These are just functions; you can organize them as you see fit.
 You can use no `describe` blocks, a single `describe` block, multiple `describe` blocks, and so on.
-If you find your test file having more than a handful of test cases, then you might consider moving some of them to a separate file, so each of your files would be focused on a particular scenario or a family of scenarios.
+If your test file has more than a handful of test cases, you might consider moving some of them to a separate file so each file is focused on a particular scenario or a family of scenarios.

-In general, we recommend using `describe` blocks when you can group your test cases under some shared context.
-Try not to go beyond 2-levels of `describe` nesting.
-If a `describe` block grows to be large, move it to a separate file.
+In general, we recommend using `describe` blocks when you can group your test cases under a shared context.
+Try not to go beyond two levels of `describe` nesting.
+If a `describe` block grows too large, move it to a separate file.

 ## Vitest documentation (1 hour)